DarkAstronaut/learn-terraform-003/chapter-notes.md

 ## Resource Drift

 - Case when actual infrastructure is different from what Terraform expects (based on coniguration files)
 - Can be due to manual changes to infrastructure, updates out of Terraform.
-These can be identified with `terraform plan -refresh-only` and make changes accordingly
+These can be identified with `terraform plan -refresh-only` and make changes accordingly in State file with `terraform apply -refresh-only`

 # Understanding Terraform Configuration